S&P Global Offerings

 By Max Lin

-Related content: Fresh high for non-G7 tankers lifting Russian crude amid tightened sanctions
+Related content: G7 tankers start to withdraw from Russian crude trades amid tighter sanctions

 Russia, one of the world’s largest oil suppliers, has increasingly turned to non-Western firms to transport its crude to overseas buyers during its ongoing war with Ukraine.

-With a dual goal of undermining Russia’s war chest without creating significant disruptions to global supplies amid inflation pressure, G7 countries and their allies have banned tanker operators, insurers and other services firms from facilitating seaborne Russian crude exports unless the barrels are sold for no more than $60/b.
+With the goal of undermining Russia’s war chest without creating significant disruptions to global supplies amid inflation pressure, G7 countries and their allies have banned tanker operators, insurers and other services firms from facilitating seaborne Russian crude exports unless the barrels are sold below a certain threshold.

-Non-price-capped tankers have a larger market share in shipping Russia’s Pacific crude exports, according to analysis of S&P Global Commodities at Sea and Maritime Intelligence Risk Suite data.
-Crudes such as Sokol, Sakhalin Blend, and Eastern Siberia–Pacific Ocean grades are more often involved in these trades than Russian barrels from Baltic or Black Sea ports like Urals.
+Non-price-capped tankers have a larger market share in shipping Russia’s Pacific crude exports, according to S&P Global Commodities at Sea and Maritime Intelligence Risk Suite data.
+Crudes such as the Sokol, Sakhalin Blend and Eastern Siberia–Pacific Ocean grades are more often transported by those ships than Russian barrels from Baltic or Black Sea ports like Urals.

-Tanker operators in Greece, Europe’s top shipowning nation, managed to keep their traditionally strong market position in Russia in the first few months since the price cap took effect before giving ways to their peers in the UAE, Russia, China and Hong Kong.
+Tanker operators in Greece, Europe’s top shipowning nation, managed to keep their traditionally strong market position in Russia in the first few months of the price cap taking effect before giving way to their peers in the UAE, China, Hong Kong and the Seychelles.